-We broadly support environmental awareness, as part of Elisa's corporate responsibility activities, to improve for example energy efficiency know-how of Elisa employees in general.
+We broadly support environmental awareness, as part of Elisa's corporate responsibility activities, to improve for example circular economy know-how of Elisa employees in general.
 Through articles and bulletins in the Elisa intranet, we communicate with the organisation and highlight interesting themes.

-Elisa publishes an annual Sustainability Report, which includes key figures also around energy performance.
+Elisa publishes an annual Sustainability Report, which includes key figures around environmental sustainability.
 This report is prepared in accordance with accounting guidelines of the CSRD and ESRS requirements.
 Elisa reports carbon dioxide equivalent (CO2e) emissions to CDP.

-We develop our external energy performance communications into a quarterly interval, and over time aim for a real-time internal overview.
+We develop our environmental sustainability communications into a quarterly interval, and over time aim for a real-time internal overview.
 We upkeep an annual clock for external channel communication.

-We use internal scorecards with energy savings and related emission reduction targets.
+We continuously improve our Climate Transition Plan, with its emission reduction targets.
 In addition, we measure our carbon handprint, i.e., how we can help our customers to reduce their own footprint.

 This Policy commits to ensure internal availability of information and resources necessary to achieve our objectives and targets.
 Also, external transparency is important for being accountable for achieving our commitments.
-Therefore, we from 2022 onwards report our Scope 1 and Scope 2 energy use and related emissions quarterly.
+Therefore, we from 2022 onwards report our Scope1 and Scope 2 energy use and related emissions quarterly.
 The same applies to Scope 3 to the extent it is currently possible.